AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Essential Python libraries for data manipulation and visualization are employed, including NumPy, Pandas, and Matplotlib.
-For machine learning, the notebook utilizes the scikit-learn library.
-- The notebook instructs on organizing data for machine learning, starting with importing datasets, preprocessing, and visualizing the data.
+- Data Preparation: The notebook instructs on organizing data for machine learning, starting with importing datasets, preprocessing, and visualizing the data.
-- It emphasizes the importance of standardizing data and understanding the dataset's structure before applying machine learning models.
+- Data Standardization: It emphasizes the importance of standardizing data and understanding the dataset's structure before applying machine learning models.

 **Key Findings:**

 - Data from a CSV file is loaded into a Pandas DataFrame for analysis.
-This dataset appears to be related to the habitability of exoplanets, considering features like planetary mass, orbital period, distance, and a binary habitability status.
+This dataset is related to the habitability of exoplanets, including features like planetary mass, orbital period, distance, and a binary habitability status.
 - Initial data preparation steps include visual inspection of the dataset, highlighting the significance of understanding the data's characteristics and distribution before modeling.

-**Conclusion:** Lab Notebook 3 provides a hands-on introduction to implementing the kNN algorithm from scratch, showcasing the power of this simple yet effective machine learning technique.
+**Conclusion:** Lab Notebook 3 provides a hands-on introduction to implementing the kNN algorithm from scratch, showing the power of this simple yet effective machine learning technique.
 Through data preparation, implementation, and comparison with established libraries, the notebook illustrates the practical steps and considerations in applying kNN to a real dataset, focusing on the importance of preprocessing and standardizing data for machine learning tasks.

 ## [Lab Notebook 4 - Decision Trees](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%204.ipynb)

-**Objective:** This notebook delves into Decision Trees (DT), a fundamental machine learning algorithm for classification and regression tasks.
+**Objective:** This notebook explores Decision Trees (DT), a fundamental machine learning algorithm for classification and regression tasks.
 The exercise involves coding parts of a Decision Tree algorithm from scratch and comparing the results with a pre-written DT routine from a machine learning library.

 **Methods Used:**

-- Utilizes Python libraries such as NumPy for numerical operations, Pandas for data manipulation, and Matplotlib for visualization.
-For machine learning, it employs scikit-learn's DecisionTreeClassifier, among other utilities.
+- New Packages: Uses scikit-learn's DecisionTreeClassifier, among other utilities.
-- The data preparation process mirrors that of the previous lab notebook, emphasizing the importance of loading, cleaning, and understanding the dataset before model implementation.
+- Data Preparation: The data preparation process mirrors the previous lab notebook, emphasizing the importance of loading, cleaning, and understanding the dataset before model implementation.
-- The notebook guides through the implementation of a basic Decision Tree algorithm, highlighting key steps such as feature selection, tree construction, and node splitting.
+- Decision Tree Algorithm: The notebook guides through the implementation of a basic Decision Tree algorithm, highlighting key steps such as feature selection, tree construction, and node splitting.

 **Key Findings:**

 - The same dataset from the previous lab notebook is reused, ensuring continuity and providing a basis for comparing different machine learning algorithms' performance on a consistent dataset.
 - Initial steps include setting up the environment, importing the necessary libraries, and preparing the dataset for analysis.

-**Conclusion:** Lab Notebook 4 offers a comprehensive introduction to Decision Trees, showcasing the algorithm's logic and functionality through a hands-on coding exercise.
+**Conclusion:** Lab Notebook 4 gives a comprehensive introduction to Decision Trees, showcasing the algorithm's logic and functionality.
 By comparing a custom implementation with a pre-existing routine, the notebook provides insights into the algorithm's inner workings and the ease with which complex machine learning tasks can be accomplished using established libraries.

 ## [Lab Notebooks 5 & 6 - Advanced Machine Learning Techniques](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%205-6.ipynb)
 **Objectives:**